harrelfe/blogd/content/post/impactpo.markdown

   - endpoints
   - ordinal
 link-citations: yes
 summary: 'This article demonstrates how the proportional odds (PO) assumption and its impact can be assessed.
+General robustness to non-PO on either a main variable of interest or on an adjustment covariate are exemplified.
 Advantages of a continuous Bayesian blend of PO and non-PO are also discussed.'
 header:
   caption: ''
   image: ''